-WCKIT-HAND Contactless Toilet Door Kit – Hygienic, Hands-Free Access Control!
+WCKIT-HAND Contactless Toilet Door Locking Kit

 Why Choose Our Toilet Locking System?

-✅ Trusted by major institutions – installed in The House of Commons, House of Lords, Heathrow, and Gatwick airports, among many others.
+- Trusted by major institutions – Installed in The House of Commons, House of Lords, Heathrow, and Gatwick airports, among many others.

-Exit – When ready to leave, activate the internal sensor again to unlock and open the door.
+- Exit – When ready to leave, activate the internal sensor again to unlock and open the door.

 - 12V power supply with WCPCB (with control PCB)

-- Internal 'Touch to Lock'Â touch sensor
+- Internal 'Touch to Lock' touch sensor

-- External 'Door Assist'Â touch sensor, with key switch override to gain entry in an emergency
+- External 'Door Assist' touch sensor, with key switch override to gain entry in an emergency

 - Mag lock with door sense (will only lock when the door is shut to prevent people locking the door when no one is inside)